 The surname Dywer was first found in County Tipperary where they were the traditional Lords of Kilnamanagh.
 They claim descent from Cairbre Cluitheachar, the youngest son of Cucorb, King of Leinster through the O'Connors (Faley.)
 Although the O'Dwyers originally held a family seat in the barony of Kilnamanagh, they later branched to Clonyhorpa and Drumdromy in the same county.
 The eponymous ancestor of the O'Dwyers was Duibhir (sometimes spelled Duibhidir and Dubhiir), the 11th century chief of the sept.

-Important Dates for the Dywer family
+Early History of the Dywer family

 This web page shows only a small excerpt of our Dywer research.
 Another 171 words (12 lines of text) covering the years 1473, 1798, 1916, 1842 and 1917 are included under the topic Early Dywer History in all our PDF Extended History products and printed products wherever possible.